kishoreparanthaman/RRT/README.md

 ## Requirements
-Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in `requirements.txt`.
+Python 3.4 and other common packages listed in `requirements.txt`.

 ## Installation